STROKE — LOWER EXTREMITY

 At its current state, robotic rehabilitation for lower extremity is still in its infancy, Dobkin, B.H. and Duncan, P.W., “Should Body-Weight Supported Treadmill Training and Robotic-Assistive Steppers for Locomotor Training Trot Back to the Starting Gate,” Neurorehabilitation and Neural Repair, 26 (308-317) May 2012.

-IMT in close collaboration with the Newman laboratory for biomechanics and human rehabilitation at MIT has developed the “ANKLEBOT”.
-The technology uses patented Assit-as-Needed™ technology and the initial results are quite encouraging.
+Bionik in close collaboration with the Newman laboratory for biomechanics and human rehabilitation at MIT has developed the “ANKLEBOT”.
+The technology uses the same clinical rationale from our proven upper extremity modules and the initial results are quite encouraging.